xiongchenyu6/dotfiles/README.md

 # Dotfiles Settings

-This is my settings use nix.
+This is my settings use nix and nixos.

 <figure id="fig:1">
 <img src="./previews/terminal.png" />